kkdt/packer-infrastructure/README.md

     ```
     source buildrc
     local-build
+    which packer
     packer --version
     ```

-2. Initialize the packer environment
+2. Build the container image
     ```
-    packer init containers/redhat/.
+    packer build scripts/.
     ```

-3. Build the container image
+3. List the image
     ```
-    packer build containers/redhat/.
-    ```

-4. List the image
-    ```
     podman images
     ```

-5. Execute container
+4. Execute container
     ```
     podman run -it --rm kkdt.github.io/redhat:8.10-1 /bin/bash
     ```

-6. The proof-of-concept should install `local-info` as a function and there should be the users `root` and `kkdt`
+5. The proof-of-concept should install `local-info` as a function and there should be the users `root` and `kkdt`

-7. Isolation - All tools and configurations are installed locally to the cloned project in the `build` directory
+6. Isolation - All tools and configurations are installed locally to the cloned project in the `build` directory
-    - Packer, `build/.packer` and `bin`
+    - Packer, `build/.packer` and `build/bin`
     - Ansible, `build/.ansible-galaxy`

 ## Build with different pkrvars